takemobiteam/takemobi-test.github.io/docs/index.md

 Bookings & Flights are sent as records in a AWS Kinesis data stream.
 Records include metadata and a payload.
 Fields within the record can be sent in any order.

-When a booking comes in via the Kinesis stream, it gets ingested but not planned until the "planning window" for the relevant destination.
+When a Booking comes in via the Kinesis stream, it gets ingested but not planned until the "planning window" for the relevant destination.
 See [Regular Planning](#regular-planning) for further details.

 **Metadata specifies:**

 - content-type
-  - 'vnd.booking-event.v1' for bookings
+  - 'vnd.booking-event.v1' for Bookings
-  - 'vnd.flight-event.v1' for flights
+  - 'vnd.flight-event.v1' for Flights
 - operation
-  - saved (creating a new booking or flight, or updating it) - requires the booking or flight object with all required fields.
+  - saved (creating a new Booking or Flight, or updating it) - requires the Booking or Flight object with all required fields.
-    - If a booking or flight comes in with a new booking_id or flight_id, it will be created
+    - If a Booking or Flight comes in with a new booking_id or flight_id, it will be created
-    - If a booking or flight comes in with an existing booking_id or flight_id, it will be updated
+    - If a Booking or Flight comes in with an existing booking_id or flight_id, it will be updated
-    - Booking_id & flight_id are globally unique across destinations & dates
+    - The booking_id & flight_id are globally unique across destinations & dates
-  - deleted (deleting a booking or flight) - requires just the booking_id or flight_id
+  - deleted (deleting a Booking or Flight) - requires just the booking_id or flight_id
-    - If a booking has already been assigned to a trip, deleting it will remove it from the relevant trip and will update the trip's route & schedule as needed
+    - If a Booking has already been assigned to a trip, deleting it will remove it from the relevant trip and will update the trip's schedule as needed
-  - locked (locking a booking) - requires just the booking_id
+  - locked (locking a Booking) - requires just the booking_id
-    - Locking a booking means it will not be affected by [Regular Planning](#regular-planning)
+    - Locking a Booking means it will not be affected by [Regular Planning](#regular-planning)
-  - unlocked (unlocking a booking) - requires just the booking_id
+  - unlocked (unlocking a Booking) - requires just the booking_id
-    - Unlocking a booking means it can be replanned & assigned to a new trip
+    - Unlocking a Booking means it will be affected by [Regular Planning](#regular-planning)